jschlight/native-hdr-histogram/scripts/README.md

 ### Publishing

-Two scripts are provided for publishing the native add on as an npm module.
+Two scripts are provided for publishing the native addon as an npm module.

 #### publish-local.sh